zkorum/legal/README.md

 Automatic moderation labeler:
 - an LLM is used to automatically flag/report potentially harmful content

-Dashboard, data analytics, monetization and API
+Dashboard, data analytics, monetization and API (==> STILL UNDER DISCUSSION
 - We will cross data from multiple conversations to gather more insights.
 It includes for each user, to infer a profile based on the user account data across multiple conversations.
-This is done locally in our own infra
+This is done locally in our own infra.
+Question: will this profiling be available to the user?
+Probably yes.
+They are in control of all their info so if they delete each of them, they can change the result of the algorithm.
+To be further discussed.
 - Most collected data will be involved, including the country calling code, the passport proof, the viewing pattern, and except the IP address, phone number hash/last two digits code/email address, and the private user settings
 - We will provide dashboard analytics that can be filtered depending on sex/nationality (for users that verified their passport) or for country calling code (for those who verified their phone) and more information (cluster info, etc).
+- Every involved individual account's associated "country" and "sex" will be available to the API/dashboard users (maybe only if users pay)?
+Issue with privacy?
+Tradeoff between privacy and transparency?
 - We will create provide a chatbot, users can ask whatever they want to know about what is being debated
 - This dashboard and chatbot will be released under a freemium model
 - We will also sell HTTP API for paying clients wanting to do their own market research